bitfocus/companion-module-datavideo-dvip/README.md

 SE-1200MU/HS-1300
 SE-2200/HS-2200 (Work in Progress)
 SE-3200/HS-3200

+The SE-2200 uses the "LAN Service" port for control with the PC Control button enabled

 Please add an issue for other Datavision vision mixers you would like to see added or any feedback you have.

 **Available commands**